Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### config.display_errors

-By enabling this setting, consumers will be shown additional debugging information if they try and log on but run into an error.
-This setting should be treated with care and preferrably should not be enabled in Production environments.
+You can enable this setting to show consumers additional debugging information if they try to log on but run into an error.
+> **Warning:** This setting should be treated with care.
+In most cases, it should not be enabled in Production environments.

 Default           | Required
 :----------------:|:-------: